Q. Does the Plan cover outpatient prescription drugs?

 - If the medicine is a controlled substance or if there is a manufacturer's or prescription benefit manager's directive, a smaller amount may be provided.

-- You must use at least 75% of the prescription, based on the dosage prescribed, before you can obtain a refill and receive Plan benefits.
+- For most prescriptions, you must use about three quarters of the previous prescription, based on the dosage prescribed, before you can obtain a refill and receive Plan benefits.